jcroall/detect_wrapper/README.md

 By default, Detect_wrapper reports results and policy violations for the full project version, but the `--wrapper.last_scan_only` option will focus only on the changes identified in the most recent scan.
 The option `--wrapper.auto_last_scan` will produce a full report for the first scan, but will produce last scan only data for all subsequent scans in a project version.

-When `--wrapper.last_scan_only` is specified, policy violations are calculated **only for the components added in the last scan**.
+When `--wrapper.last_scan_only` is specified (or when `--wrapper.auto_last_scan` runs a last scan only), policy violations are calculated **only for the components added in the last scan**.
 This changes the default behaviour of Detect which will report all policy violations across the whole project.

 # UNDERSTANDING REPORTS